 This article was published in The Newcastle Herald ‘Weekender’ print edition and online on October 5, 2019.
-Images by Essential Ingredient.
+Images by Mick Ross.

 From cheese to wine to gourmet goodies, the Hunter is home to many first-class food producers.
 Delis are a perfect way to sample the best of the region and beyond, whether you’re restocking your fridge, putting together a platter or planning a picnic.
 Here are five Hunter artisan delis well worth a visit.

 The Essential Ingredient Newcastle

 Frustrated at having to go to Sydney to source products featured in magazines and cookbooks, Leonie Young established The Essential Ingredient in 2005.

 “At that time we were one of the very few food businesses in Newcastle that specialised in quality ingredients,” explains Leonie of the store, which includes a deli, cheese counter, retail section and a cooking school.